AdobeDocs/advertising.en/help/privacy/gdpr.md

    >
    >If your company has multiple Experience Cloud organization IDs, then you must send separate API requests for each.
 You can, however make one API request to multiple Adobe Advertising sub-solutions ([!DNL Search, Social, & Commerce], [!DNL Creative], [!DNL DSP], and [!DNL DCO]), with one account per sub-solution.

 All of these steps are necessary for Adobe Advertising.
-For more information about these and other related tasks you need to perform using the Adobe Experience Platform Privacy Service, and where to find the items you'll need, see [www.adobe.io/apis/cloudplatform/gdpr.html](https://www.adobe.io/apis/experienceplatform/gdpr.html).
+For more information about these and other related tasks you need to perform using the Adobe Experience Platform Privacy Service, and where to find the items you'll need, see [Privacy and GDPR](https://developer.adobe.com/client-sdks/documentation/privacy-and-gdpr/).

 ## Required Field Values in Adobe Advertising JSON Requests